syncfusion-content/maui-docs/MAUI/ImageEditor/shape.md

 You can remove all the annotations using the [`ClearAnnotations`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.SfImageEditor.html#Syncfusion_Maui_ImageEditor_SfImageEditor_ClearAnnotations) method.

-N> It will remove text annotations as well.
+N> It will remove text and pen annotations as well.

 {% tabs %}
 {% highlight C# tabtitle="C#" %}